alakhani33/Strategic-Intelligence-AI-Agent/README.md

 # Strategic-Intelligence-AI-Agent
-This project creates an AI-powered agent that delivers interactive strategic intelligence by combining web scraping, information extraction, and Q&amp;A functions, all in one.
+This project implements a deployable AI agent that extracts strategic intelligence from company websites and public data sources.
+Using Kaiser Permanente as a case study, the agent scrapes and embeds web content, builds a retrieval-based QA system, and integrates with external tools (Wikipedia) via LangChain.
+The agent prioritizes answers from company data first, falling back to external sources only if needed.
+The solution is wrapped in a Gradio app for easy user interaction.